dfir-scripts/siftgrab/README.md

 Siftgrab is an automation script written in Bash that simplifies the process of parsing Windows forensic artifacts from Linux.
 It is wrapper for various open-source forensic tools and facilitates the mounting and extraction of forensic data from Windows systems.<br><br>
 Siftgrab runs on Ubuntu and other Debian-based systems; alternatively it can be installed as a [Docker Image]( https://hub.docker.com/u/dfirscripts).

-Siftgrab is for learning forensics, CTFs or as a triage tool.<br>
-It provides easy access to different open source Linux forensic tools without having to download, install, or remember different command line syntax.
+It provides easy access to different open source Linux forensic tools and custom scripts.
+It runs without having to separately locate download, install, or remember different command line options.

 It can also be used at scale to process multiple data collections at once from tools like Kape and CyLR.

-I use it every day in my forensics lab and it is frequently updated.

 ### Installation Option 1:
 **Install script**<br>
 To install all tools and dependencies, run the following commands:
-(Recommended installation is using fresh VM installation of Ubuntu, Kali or WSL Ubuntu.)
+(Recommended installation is using fresh VM installation of Ubuntu, Kali or WSL Ubuntu.)<br>
+<b>Note:</b> WSL 2 has file system performance issues which may cause it to run [slower](https://github.com/microsoft/WSL/issues/9430) <br>
+Consider WSL 1 or VM/Docker installs if speed is an issue.

 INSTALLATION:
 Run the following commands from the terminal.